Underactive Thyroid (Hypothyroidism) Nutrition: Symptoms, Levothyroxine Timing and an Edema-Clearing 1,500-Calorie Menu

 • Zinc: 70-120 mcg/dL

-Take iron supplements with vitamin C (orange juice, peppers, broccoli) to boost absorption threefold.
-Taking iron alongside tea or coffee cuts absorption by 70 percent.
-Biotin (B7) is popular but can cause false positives or negatives in thyroid blood tests; stop biotin 3-5 days before lab work.
+Take iron supplements with vitamin C (orange juice, peppers, broccoli) and absorption rises markedly.
+Taken alongside tea or coffee, it drops sharply instead.
+When B12 falls below 400 pg/mL, fatigue and brain fog persist despite thyroid treatment; which tests to request is spelled out in my B12 deficiency symptoms guide.
+Biotin (B7) is popular but can cause false positives or negatives in thyroid blood tests; stop it 3-5 days before lab work.

 Exercise: The Right Approach in Hypothyroidism